 Get Started With Dash in Python

 To build the dashboard, you’ll use a dataset of sales and prices of avocados in the United States between 2015 and 2018.
-This dataset was compiled by Justin Kiggins using data from the Hass Avocado Board.
+Justin Kiggins compiled this dataset using data from the Hass Avocado Board.

 How to Set Up Your Local Environment

-To develop your app, you’ll need a new directory to store your code and data and a clean Python 3 virtual environment.
-To create those, follow the instructions below, choosing the version that matches your operating system.
+To develop your app, you’ll need a new directory to store your code and data.
+You’ll also need a clean Python virtual environment.
+To create those, execute the commands below, choosing the version that matches your operating system:

-The first command creates a directory for your project and moves your current location there.
-The second command creates a virtual environment in that location.
+The first two commands create a directory for your project and move your current location there.
+The next command creates a virtual environment in that location.
 The last command activates the virtual environment.
-Make sure to replace the path in the second command with the path of your Python 3 launcher.

 Next, you need to install the required libraries.
 You can do that using pip